Can Bookies Refuse To Pay Out or Take Money Back?

 Can Bookies Refuse To Pay Out?

-Yes, bookies can refuse to pay out under certain circumstances.
+Yes, bookies can refuse to pay out winnings in certain situations.

 What To Do If Bookmaker Won’t Pay?